-November election to decide hundreds of area political races
+Election Day in Arkansas: What you need to know

 STATE HOUSE

-There are eight area state House races on the ballot this year.
+There are seven area state House races on the ballot this year.

 They include: